Art Journals

 The 7,000 silk-thin threads of meaning and social models that hold reality together, however loosely, all unhook at once.
 The whole of reality turns just a couple of degrees to the right, and the infinite void that lies directly next to everything you hold onto as real appears before everything dissolves.

-The last day I was walking on a pretty boring route that was taking me through lots of villages.
-I noticed a cut-through in the woods and ended up in one of my favourite places of the whole trip.
+Noticing a cut-through in the woods, I ended up in one of my favourite places of the whole trip.

 A vibey, moody valley, it started as a dank and rich pine forest with a stream flowing through it and then opened out into a slightly wider valley floor.
-The stream was like nothing I’d seen before – it seemed to have burst its banks at some point, had ended up staying that way, and was flowing through islands and tufts of grass.
+The stream had burst its banks and ended up staying that way — the water flowing through islands and tufts of grass.